Bi-Lagrangian structures and Teichm\"uller theory: Background on Teichmüller theory

-The \emph{stable} locus $\Hom^{\textnormal{s}}(\pi, G)$ consists of the irreducible representations $\rho : \pi \to G$\footnote{A representation $\rho : \pi \to G$ is called \emph{irreducible} when $\rho(\pi)$ is not contained in any parabolic subgroup of $G$.
+\begin{remark} \emph{Stable} representations in the language of GIT are the irreducible representations $\rho : \pi \to G$\footnote{A representation $\rho : \pi \to G$ is called \emph{irreducible} when $\rho(\pi)$ is not contained in any parabolic subgroup of $G$.
 Technically, irreducible representations are the stable points of $\Hom(\pi, G)$ for the action of $G/Z(G)$, they are only (``properly'') stable for the action of $G$ when $G$ has finite center.}.
-When $\pi = \pi_1(S, \cdot) $ is the fundamental group of a closed surface of negative Euler characteristic, all stable points $\rho$ are smooth points of $\Hom(\pi, G)$, so that they project to either smooth points or orbifold points in the character variety ${\cal X}(\pi, G)$, depending on whether their centralizer in $G$ is equal to the center $Z(G)< G$ or a finite extension of it.
-It is additionally known that there are no orbifold points for $G = \GL_n(\C)$ or $G = \SL_n(\C)$.
-We refer to \cite{MR2931326} for these results and more details.
+When $\pi$ is the fundamental group of a closed surface of negative Euler characteristic, They are smooth points of $\Hom(\pi, G)$, so they project to either smooth points or orbifold points in ${\cal X}(\pi, G)$, depending on whether their centralizer in $G$ is equal to the center $Z(G)< G$ or a finite extension of it.
+It is known that there are no orbifold points for $G = \GL_n(\C)$ or $\SL_n(\C)$. \end{remark}